Our rating(3.5/5)

 Virtual PIN pad on screen.

-What about accessories?
-It comes with a 1.5 m USB-C charging cable that can be plugged into an adaptor or computer.
-Once fully charged, it should last you over 200 transactions, which is decent for a card reader with a touchscreen.
+The card reader comes with a 1.5 m USB-C charging cable that can be plugged into an adaptor or computer.
+Once fully charged, it should last you over 200 transactions, which is decent with a touchscreen.

-Unless you’ve just taken another card reader payment, the first thing that happens when creating a new request is connecting with the reader.
-This takes a few seconds if automatic, or slightly longer if you need to confirm the security code in the app and on the terminal screen.
-With leading alternatives like Square Reader, you don’t have to reconnect after a significant break.
+Unless you’ve just taken another payment, the app first tries to connect with the card reader.
+This takes a few seconds or slightly longer if you need to confirm the security code in the app and on the terminal screen.
+With alternatives like Square Reader, you don’t have to reconnect after a significant break.

 Revolut 'request money' menu in app